 Alamo Drafthouse Cinemas files for bankruptcy, seeks buyer

-AUSTIN, Texas (AP) — Alamo Drafthouse Cinemas Holdings, a Texas-based dine-in theater chain, said Wednesday that it has filed for bankruptcy due to financial woes during the pandemic.
+AUSTIN, Texas (AP) — Alamo Drafthouse Cinemas Holdings, a Texas-based dine-in theater chain, says it filed for bankruptcy, citing financial woes during the pandemic.

 The company plans to find a buyer during its Chapter 11 bankruptcy, which allows it to continue operating while its managers and advisers work on repaying creditors.

-“The transaction will provide the company with much-needed incremental financing to stabilize the business during the pandemic, which has had an unprecedented and outsized impact upon the movie theater and dining industries,” the company said in a statement.
-“More importantly, it will position Alamo Drafthouse to return to growth and continue executing on its long-term strategic vision.”
+The Austin-based company says the sale will provide “much-needed incremental financing to stabilize the business during the pandemic.”

-In its bankruptcy petition, Alamo Drafthouse listed assets and liabilities of as much as $500 million each.
-Court papers show that private equity firm Altamont Capital Management owns 40% of the company.
+Alamo Drafthouse listed assets and liabilities of as much as $500 million each in its bankruptcy petition.

-Alamo Drafthouse, like many others in the entertainment industry, has been facing a rough year since the pandemic began forcing many businesses to temporarily close.

 Copyright 2021 The Associated Press.
 All rights reserved.